HWickramasinghe/echo-lanka-web/README.md

 # echo-lanka-web
-That was a simple e-commerce application create by using php and mysql
+That was a simple e-commerce application created using php and mysql

 1. Introduction
 Echo-Lanka: Revolutionizing E-Grocery Shopping